June 27, 2014

 According to Digital Trends, the LiquidMetal will be used in Apple’s patented process to help stabilize the sapphire screen and protect it against drops.
 In its current phones, Apple uses plastic gaskets and a rubberized bezel to protect the iPhone’s screen from the inevitable tumble.
 Apple could go on using plastic, but the goal with LiquidMetal is likely a stronger bond between the screen and device, and therefore a more durable structure.
 This could be a key aspect in helping the company achieve a larger iPhone 6 size without destabilizing the screen.

 Nothing is for sure until the Apple iPhone 6 is officially revealed, but that’s never stopped the rumor mill.
+When that day comes though, we'll be ready with iPhone 6 cases.
 Read more about Apple’s screen and LiquidMetal patent on, DigitalTrends, AppleInsider, and Forbes.

 Written by Mary Yajko.
 She is a copywriter and member of Team Grove originally from upstate New York.
 She enjoys opened minds, uncontrollable fits of laughter, and large amounts of french fries with ketchup.